 - (B) Whoever violates this section is guilty of using weapons while intoxicated, a misdemeanor of the first degree.

 Legislators concluded the rationale for the offense is that carrying or using firearms or dangerous ordnance without having complete control of one’s faculties presents a danger as great as driving while intoxicated.
 The statute permits law enforcement officers to step in and prevent the commission of more serious crimes, as well as tragic accidents.

 While the purpose of the statute was benevolent and intended to protect the public, the construction of the statute presents several problems for individuals charged with the offense and the attorney’s representing them.

-An individual convicted of possession of a firearm while intoxicated is subject to up to six months imprisonment and a fine of no more than $1,000.
+An individual convicted of possession of weapons while intoxicated is subject to up to six months imprisonment and a fine of no more than $1,000.

 Ohio courts have not spent significant time defining or explaining the definitions of “possession” and “use” of a firearm under Ohio Rev. Code § 2923.15.
-In fact, the courts use terms like “handle”, “carry”, and other simple terms supporting the courts do not use a specific, legal definition rather a laymen term when determining whether a defendant was in possession of a firearm while intoxicated.
+In fact, the courts use terms like “handle”, “carry”, and other simple terms supporting the courts do not use a specific, legal definition but rather a laymen’s term when determining whether a defendant was in possession of a weapons while intoxicated.

 - Glove compartment of a vehicle

 - Inside a defendant’s bag or purse